Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/employment-training-information/content.md

 ## Community and Employment Supports
 →KITCHENER

-www.kwhab.ca/services/employment/
+www.kwhab.ca/kw-career-compass

 </summary>

 #### What:
-Job readiness education and training for adults who are interested in working toward competitive employment (minimum wage or better).
+Job readiness education and training for adults who are interested in working toward competitive employment (minimum wage or better)
 - Workplace literacy
 - Workplace numeracy
 - Soft skills development (social and interpersonal)